Grand-Canonical Typicality: Main Claims

 In the following, the GAP measures play a role.
 For every density matrix $\hat\rho$ on a Hilbert space $\Hilbert$, the measure $\GAP_{\hat\rho}$ is a probability measure on the unit sphere of $\Hilbert$ whose associated density matrix is $\hat\rho$; it is the most spread-out measure for the given density matrix $\hat\rho$; see Section~\ref{sec:GAP} for the definition.

 We now answer the question, raised in the introduction, of what $\PPP_\gc$ is, the probability distribution of the wave function corresponding to the grand-canonical ensemble.
 We answer it by providing the typical distribution of the conditional wave function $\psi^S$.
 The answer is twofold, as it depends on how the basis $b$ is chosen.
-In general, $\psi^S$ (and its distribution) depends on the choice of $b$, and while $b$ can be chosen arbitrarily, one is often particularly interested in taking $b$ the position (or configuration) basis \cite{DGZ_92}.
-We provide two results assuming that $S$ is a small spatial region and $B=\Sc$: one result in which $b$ is a \emph{typical} (i.e., random) ONB, and one in which $b$ is \emph{typical among those that diagonalize the conserved operators $\hat{Q}_k^{\Sc}$} (respectively, the particle number operators $\hat{N}_i^{\Sc}$).
+In general, $\psi^S$ (and its distribution) depends on the choice of $b$, and while $b$ can be chosen arbitrarily, one is often particularly interested in taking $b$ to be the position (or configuration) basis, for several reasons: because that is the basis used in the original concept \cite{DGZ_92} of conditional wave function, because of the reasoning of Footnote~\ref{fn:cond}, and because it is the one directly relevant if Bohmian mechanics is true.\footnote{Bohmian mechanics \cite[e.g.,][]{DGZ_92} is a leading candidate theory for providing clear foundations of quantum mechanics; it does so by postulating that particles have positions, thereby giving the position basis a special status.} We found it to be too difficult to determine the distribution of $\psi^S$ for $b$ the position basis, but we have results involving two kinds of typical bases, which can serve as reasonable simplified \emph{models} for the position basis; both assume that $S$ is a macro-small spatial region and $B=\Sc$: one result in which $b$ is a \emph{typical} (i.e., random) ONB, and one in which $b$ is \emph{typical among those that diagonalize the conserved operators $\hat{Q}_k^{\Sc}$} (respectively, the particle number operators $\hat{N}_i^{\Sc}$).
 The first result (Statement~\hyperref[stat3]{3}) applies whenever $b$ is unrelated to the joint eigenbasis of $\hat{H}^{\Sc}$ and the $\hat{Q}_k^{\Sc}$ (respectively, $\hat{N}_i^{\Sc}$); the second (Statements \hyperref[stat4a]{4a} and \hyperref[stat4b]{4b}) whenever there is no simple relation between $b$ and $\hat{H}^{\Sc}$ other than that both $b$ and a suitable eigenbasis of $\hat{H}^{\Sc}$ diagonalize the $\hat{Q}_k^{\Sc}$ (the $\hat{N}_i^{\Sc}$)---this seems like a reasonable approximation for the position basis.

 For any random variable $X$, let $\law_X$ (``law of $X$'') denote its probability distribution.